 Once the couch potato has become a regular runner, they need to reorganize their lives to fit their new-found passion.
 They might change their schedules to allow for regular training sessions, or they might combine their holidays with training camps.
 They might also change their diet to improve their performance.

 Similarly, the evolving creativity organization needs to adapt its organizational structure, processes and systems to make them fit the new focus on creativity and innovation.
-For example, to improve external market orientation, customer intimacy, decision speed and multi-directional collaboration, they might flatten the organizational structure and experiment with network models, change the HR systems to creativity-focused policies, or implement innovative systems to support the new direction.
+For example, to improve external market orientation, customer intimacy, decision speed and multi-directional collaboration, they might flatten the organizational structure and experiment with network models, or change the HR systems to creativity-focused policies.
 This is also the time to confront systemic obstacles standing in the way of organizational creativity, and to get rid of those who oppose creative change.

 Anchor: Make the changes stick